Kids nutrition is difficult to teach if you don’t have a plan.

 You don’t have to deprive your family of dessert to keep them healthy.

-Nutritious dessert alternatives, like these apple cookies from Paleo Eats & Treats, will satisfy every sweet tooth in your life, while also providing a serving of fruit!
+Nutritious dessert alternatives, like these apple cookies from Living Healthy With Chocolate, will satisfy every sweet tooth in your life, while also providing a serving of fruit!

 Ingredients: apple, nut butter of choice, walnuts, chocolate chips, and shredded coconut.